K-9 shot and killed by Georgia deputy during 'chaotic' chase for suspect

 Breaking News Emails

-A K-9 with a Georgia sheriff's department was shot and killed by a deputy after the dog mistook him for a suspect during a foot chase, authorities said.
+A K-9 with a Georgia sheriff's department was shot and killed by a deputy after it apparently mistook him for a suspect during a foot chase, authorities said.

-The K-9, named Verro, died Friday after a deputy with the Paulding County Sheriff's Office shot him while several deputies were pursuing a man who had been involved in a domestic dispute, the department said in a statement posted on Facebook.
+The K-9, named Verro, died Friday after the deputy with the Paulding County Sheriff's Office shot the dog while several deputies were pursuing a man who had been involved in a domestic dispute, the department said in a statement posted on Facebook.

 The tragic incident began when the 8-year-old dog's partner, Cpl.
 Brandon Kilgore, arrived at a home in Dallas, Georgia, to provide backup.
 When Kilgore pulled up to the house, he saw the suspect running and got out of his vehicle to help pursue him.